Write a little about yourself. Just a paragraph will do.

 Don’t overthink this one; tell us what you’re doing day-to-day.

-depth.
-I spend time with people who try to enjoy life, are kind,
+can with my friends, who are people who try to enjoy life, are kind

-like to think, and are pretty honest, usually in the interest of
+and honest, like to think, learn and explore, and are pretty damn

 I’m really good at